La Périchole: Act 2

-The next morning, four ladies of the court gossip with the Marquis de Tarapote, Chamberlain of the Viceroy, about the Viceroy's new favorite.
+The next morning, four ladies of the court gossip with the Marquis de Tarapote, Chamberlain of the Viceroy, about the Viceroy's new favourite.
 Piquillo arrives and is astonished to find that he is married to an unknown woman, the new mistress of the Viceroy.
 He tells the Mayor and First Gentleman that he loves another woman.
 He demands his payment so that he can go in search of Périchole, but they tell him that he must present his new wife to the Viceroy first.
 When Périchole appears, resplendent in her new court finery, Piquillo is crushed and throws her to the floor in front of the Viceroy instead of formally presenting her.
 Don Andres orders him to the dungeon for recalcitrant husbands.